ceph/ceph/doc/glossary.rst

                 The Ceph authentication protocol.
 CephX operates like Kerberos, but it has no single point of failure.
 See the :ref:`CephX Configuration Reference<rados-cephx-config-ref>`.

+	Client
+                A client is any program external to Ceph that uses a Ceph Cluster to store and replicate data.

 	Cloud Platforms
 	Cloud Stacks